Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Machine Translation

-For the shifted development and evaluation data we will consider the Reddit corpus prepared for the WMT'19 robustness challenge~\cite{michel2018mtnt}.
+The dev and eval datasets consist of an ``in-domain'' partition matched to the training data, and an ``out-of-distribution'', or shifted partition, which contains examples of atypical language usage.
+We select the English-Russian Newstest'19 as the in-domain \emph{development set} and will use a new corpus of news data collected from GlobalVoices News service~\cite{globalvoices} and manually annotated using expert human translators as the in-domain \emph{evaluation set}.
+For the shifted development and evaluation data we use the Reddit corpus prepared for the WMT'19 robustness challenge~\cite{michel2018mtnt}.
 This data contains examples of slang, acronyms, lack of punctuation, poor orthography, concatenations, profanity, and poor grammar, among other forms of atypical language usage.
 This data is representative of the types of inputs that machine translation services find challenging.
-As Russian target annotations are not available, we pass the data through a two-stage process, where orthographic, grammatical and punctuation mistakes are corrected, and the source-side English sentences are translated into Russian by expert translators.
-The development set is constructed from the 1400-sentence test-set used for the WMT'19 robustness challenge.
-For the heldout evaluation set we use the open-source MTNT crawler to collect a further set of 3,000 English sentences from Reddit, which will be similarly corrected and translated.
-In terms of size, these development and test sets are comparable or larger to the ones used in the WMT challenges and for evaluating productions systems.
+As Russian target annotations are not available, we pass the data through a two-stage process, where orthographic, grammatical and punctuation mistakes are corrected, and the source-side English sentences are translated into Russian by expert in-house Yandex translators.
+The development set is constructed from the same 1400-sentence test-set used for the WMT'19 robustness challenge.
+For the heldout evaluation set we use the open-source MTNT crawler which connects to the Reddit API to collect a further set of 3,000 English sentences from Reddit, which is similarly corrected and translated.
+Note that the Reddit data has comments made by users, but no personal identification data (login, name, etc...) or other user identification data was recorded or stored - the dataset only only contains the raw comments made on a public discussion platform.
+In terms of size, these development and evaluation sets are comparable or larger to the ones used in the WMT challenges and for evaluating productions systems.

-\textbf{License} The source-side sentences, crawled from Reddit are released under the terms of the Reddit API.
-The target-side translations, produced in-house at Yandex, are released under CC BY NC SA 4.0 .